jtanwk/congressedits/README.md

 I didn't know it when I started this project, but I was going to need a crash course in regex formatting.
 Fortunately, I found a short and simple tutorial [here](https://regexone.com/).

-Cleaning steps below, in order:
+A short list of my cleaning steps, in pipe order:

 1. Remove all tweets that were not edit reports
 2. Extract Wikipedia page title to "subject"